dkhan/biblosagion/README.md

 ## Overview

 Biblos-Agion analyzes biblical texts using numerical techniques to uncover patterns that support the notion of divine authorship.
-The project’s name is inspired by the Greek words *Biblos* (Book) and *Agion* (Holy), emphasizing the sanctity of the Bible.
+The project’s name is inspired by the Greek words “Biblos” (Book) and “Agion” (Holy), which are respectively the first and last words of the original Greek manuscripts.

 ## Features